Blog – Posted on Friday, May 01

 In this episode of “corporations don’t do super hot in space”: Earth Company is a private enterprise that has one determined goal — to explore space.
 This is how Pell World, nicknamed “Downbelow” by the stationers, is founded.
 However, when Earth itself becomes involved, things get a bit tricky.
 Downbelow Station opens at the war’s end, but there are more revelations to come in this riveting book that wholly deserved the 1982 Hugo Award for Best Sci-Fi Novel.

-Perhaps the definitive piece of cyberpunk fiction, William Gibson’s debut novel is one of the most influential titles of the 80s.
+Perhaps the definitive piece of cyberpunk fiction, William Gibson’s Neuromancer is one of the most influential titles of the 80s — and one of the best science fiction books of all time.
 Case, a washed-up hacker, is hired by a criminal and his cyborg partner to pull off one last job — which involves taking control of a global virtual reality network known as… The Matrix.
 We told you this book was influential!

 The original source of the award-winning television series is just as chilling and evocative as its successor.
 Our narrator, Offred, paints a picture of an America in tatters: now the “Republic of Gilead,” its society depends upon a system in which young women called Handmaids who are essentially enslaved to bear children.
 This is Offred’s role; yet she still remembers, and deeply yearns for, her previous life of freedom.